 Context

-Land Use Planning is one of the seven pillars of the DRC’s REDD+ StrategyThe Programme to Support Land Use Planning Reform aims to contribute to a consensus, spatially-based vision of natural resource use that addresses the short, medium and long term, corresponds to needs, promotes sustainable, inclusive growth and preserves tree cover.
+Land Use Planning is one of the seven pillars of the DRC’s REDD+ StrategyThe Programme to Support Land Use Planning Reform, which began in 2016, aims to contribute to a consensual, spatially-based vision of natural resource use that addresses the short, medium and long term, corresponds to needs, promotes sustainable, inclusive growth and preserves tree cover.
 It also seeks to strengthen institutional capacities to implement this vision.
-This shared vision will be translated into an integrated and coherent framework and mainstreamed and operationalized at the national, provincial and decentralized territorial entity levels.
+This shared vision will be translated into an integrated and coherent framework and mainstreamed and operationalized at the national, provincial and decentralized territorial entity levels ('entités territoriales décentralisées', or 'ETD').

 National partner